aganm/aganm.github.io/_posts/2024-03-28-door-oriented-programming.md

 ---

 See?
-Even Spider-Man hates bad naming.
+Even Spider-Man agrees with me.